norbertvida/norbertvida/README.md

 👋 Hi, I’m @norbertvida
 🌱 I’m currently learning C++
-📫 You can reach me at norbert@vidanorbert.eu
+📫 You can reach me at norbert@norbertvida.com